Sponsors – Volunteers – Interns

 - Clean up of tree trimmings

-- Bring in logs for the winter – need a chainsaw operated – we could save a lot of money by heating with our lovely fireplace.
+- Bring in logs for the fireplace – need a chainsaw operated – we could save a lot of money by heating with our lovely fireplace.

 - Build a mailbox post out of log: Put into ground, with a mailbox.